 “The purpose of this work is to improve patient outcomes by facilitating consistent cancer care based on a standardised pathway of care.
 The pathways are applicable to care whether it is provided in a public or private service.
 The principles and the expected standards of good cancer care are not expected to differ, even though treatment regimens may vary from patient to patient for a whole variety of reasons.” – Professor Robert Thomas OAM Chief Advisor Cancer, Department of Health and Human Services – Victoria

-The Victorian and Tasmanian PHN Alliance (VTPHNA) has been commissioned by the Victorian Department of Health and Human Services (DHHS) to support an integrated approach to the implementation of the lung, colorectal, prostate and oesophagogastric Optimal Care Pathways (OCPs) for cancer.
+The Victorian and Tasmanian PHN Alliance (VTPHNA) has been commissioned by the Victorian Department of Health and Human Services (DHHS) to support an integrated approach to the implementation of the Optimal Care Pathways (OCPs) for cancer into primary health.

 The VTPHNA has entered into agreements with all six Victorian PHNs to implement the OCPs in their catchment.
 Statewide project management and coordination is provided by the VTPHNA to ensure a consistent approach, enable collaboration and information sharing, and avoid duplication of work where possible.